Back to Stories & News

 • Diarrhea

-Diagnosis usually is made based on a combination of clinical signs, bloodwork results, and biopsy or a fine needle aspirate of abnormal tissue.
-Additional tests, such as ultrasound or X-ray, often are used as adjunctive diagnostic tests and as a means of assessing the extent of disease.
+Veterinarians usually diagnose based on signs, bloodwork results, biopsy, or a fine needle aspirate of abnormal tissue.
+Additional tests, such as ultrasound or X-ray, are often used as adjunctive diagnostic tests to assess the extent of disease.

-Histiocytic sarcoma can take many forms, and clinical signs and prognosis vary with different subtypes.
+Histiocytic sarcoma can take many forms, and symptoms and prognosis vary greatly depending on the subtype.
 The three recognized subtypes are:

-• Localized - disease is confined to one organ and usually is treated with surgery followed by chemotherapy.
+• Localized disease, confined to one organ, usually undergoes treatment with surgery followed by chemotherapy.
 In many cases, patients can live more than one year (and occasionally longer), depending on the success of the surgery.

-• Disseminated - disease affects many different organs.
-Chemotherapy can be used to slow progression of disease, but prognosis is poor with most patients only living a few months.
+• Disseminated disease affects many different organs.
+Although chemotherapy can be used to slow the progression of the disease, the prognosis remains poor, with most patients only living a few months after diagnosis.

 In the last 13 years, the Foundation has invested nearly $350,000 in studies focused on histiocytic sarcoma.